rgalanakis/robgforpps/_pages/bike-bus.md

 - Emit basically zero carbon, even on an e-bike.
 Electric cars still emit about 1/3 the carbon of ICE cars.
 - Don't pollute.
 Even with electric cars, tire and brake dust are a significant contributor to pollution.
 - Exercise.
-Exercise is just as important for mental health as it is for physical helath, as explained on the [Policy page](/one-city).
+Exercise is just as important for mental health as it is for physical health, as explained on the [Policy page](/one-city).
 - Meet your neighbors.
 It's amazing what happens when you're not tucked in a metal and steel box.
 - Free up space for necessary driving.
 Driving is great!
 We just can't do all do it all the time.
 Let's make room for trips that make a lot more sense to be driven.